NshanPotikyan/ClusteringFTS/README.md

 import matplotlib.pyplot as plt

-import utils as tu
-from hier_clust import *
+import python_scripts.utils as tu from python_scripts.hier_clust import *
 ```

+Here I illustrate the analysis on the Synthetic Dataset 1 and the same steps have been performed on Synthetic Dataset 2.

 ## Synthetic Dataset 1